What Is a Will? What Happens Without One?

 An oral will is made verbally to others.
 It serves the same purpose as a written will, which is to make last wishes known and to have them fulfilled.

 Wills must meet certain language and execution parameters in order to be valid.
-Most states have numerous consistent requirements related to a will’s content and procedure.
-There are also rules regarding who is allowed to create a will.
+Most states also have requirements related to a will’s content and procedure.

 • Clear indication that the testator is the maker of the will.

-• The will must be hand signed by the testator or by someone at the testator’s direction and in the testator’s presence.
-If someone other than the testator signs, they have to put their name on the document with a statement indicating they’re signing on behalf of the testator.
+• The will must be hand signed by the testator or by someone at their direction and in their presence.
+If someone other than the testator signs, they have to include their name and a statement indicating they’re signing on behalf of the testator.

-• The signing must be witnessed by two disinterested (non-beneficiary) witnesses.
+• The signing must be witnessed by two non-beneficiary witnesses.

 • The signature must be notarized.